-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th April 2006 to 24th May 2006 in accordance with EM&A Manual and the requirement under EP-224/2005. - 9.1.2 The Contractor was reminded to improve the temporary drainage system on site to prevent silty runoff to marine and stream courses. - 9.1.3 For terrestrial ecology, the streams (except Stream A temporary bridge no. 9 construction) and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey. - 9.1.4 Minor sedimentation was observed on some of the tagged corals at Site B2, but the percentages were smaller than the action level standard (i.e. 15%).
-The Contractor was reminded to provide sufficient temporary drainage system at the temporary barging point. - 9.1.5 The Contractor was reminded to rectify the mal-pruning practice of the transplanted trees and maintain all transplanted trees in good health condition.
-In addition, bulk hydroseeding works would be carried out as soon as practical. - 9.1.6 No environmental complaint and environmental summons/prosecutions were received during the reporting period. - 9.1.7 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th May 2006 to 24th Jun 2006 in accordance with EM&A Manual and the requirement under EP-224/2005. - 9.1.2 The Contractor was repeatedly reminded to improve the temporary drainage system on site to prevent silty runoff to marine and stream courses. - 9.1.3 For terrestrial ecology, the main stream course of Stream A (the section downstream to the confluence of tributaries A1 and A2) was found to be filled up by rubbles to the level of the weir at its downstream end.
+The rubbles were reported to be washed down from the upper Tributary A2 which was under pipe culvert construction.
+Remedial works should be implemented to clear the rubbles and restore the channel as the condition of this stream is expected to improve after the construction of the golf course extension (in which the eroded hill slopes would be replaced by turf).
+The Contractor was reminded to control the construction work quality and prevent same incident happened in future. - 9.1.4 Two coral colonies mortality (B-19 and B-58) were recorded and considered not project-related.
+The mortality was mainly due to the wave action.
+Minor sedimentation was observed (Less than 10%) on five tagged corals at Site B2, but the percentages were smaller than the action level standard (i.e. 15%).
+The exceedance was considered project-related due to the silty runoff observed during the site audit after rainstorm.
+The Contractor was repeatedly reminded to provide sufficient temporary drainage system at the temporary barging point. - 9.1.5 The Contractor was reminded to rectify the mal-pruning practice of the transplanted trees since last month and maintain all transplanted trees in good health condition.
+In addition, the Contractor was also reminded to replant the dead hydroseeding grass (mainly due to fungi infection) on the bare slope area near Contractor's site office, Hole 1 and Hole 3. - 9.1.6 One environmental complaint and no environmental summons/prosecutions were received during the reporting period. - 9.1.7 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.